-Posting at the Curse of Oak Island Facebook Group, Allen Mayes, a fan of the show says that the cross is in fact a simple tie-off cleat from the mast of a ship, not a Christian cross.
-Mayes, whose claims are given backing by his own experience in the field of archaeology, including at Sutton Hoo and Orkney, claims that the cross would have been tacked to a ship’s mast with a small rope (or presumably string) used around each arm of the cleat to secure the lantern in place.
+Posting at the Curse of Oak Island Facebook Group, Allen Mayes, a fan of the show, has claimed that the cross is, in fact, a simple tie-off cleat from the mast of a ship, not a Christian cross.
+Mayes, who proclaimed experience in the field of archaeology, including at Sutton Hoo and Orkney, suggested that the cross would have been tacked to a ship’s mast with a small rope (or presumably string) used around each arm of the cleat to secure the lantern in place.
 The hole in the cross would have been made with a ships nail, the square shape very familiar to regular viewers of the show.

-While the claim may be able to be denied without further evidence, Mayes would seem to have provided just that with the following picture.
+Mayes would seem to have provided supporting evidnece for the claim with the following picture.

 Allegedly showing a collection of tie-off cleats at a naval museum in Alabama, the examples would appear completely in-line with the cross found on Oak Island.

 However the story doesn’t quite end there.

 While the claim might initially have seemed plausible, it was after Mayes posted a follow-up image of the nails used to affix the “cleat” to the mast that holes began to appear in the story.

 After further examination by the group, user Anthony Beecher identified the above image as a composite fake, the right of the above image derived from the image below, an online sale of two Byzantine crosses.

 The nails picture above meanwhile was found to come from a hardware store.

 While the initial claim would seem to be have been plausible, particularly with the alleged photo evidence, it would seem that the claims are a well-orcastrated hoax.
 For what purpose, only Alan Mayes knows.